How to Read Between the Lines

 *Thank-you Andy Whaling, MFT for letting me know to limit it to 3-6 emails before meeting!

 I put together all my online dating tips in my new audio workshop, Shopping for Men: How to find love online!
 You can check it out HERE.Dr.
 Vonda ("Vondie") Lozano is a Licensed Marriage and Family Therapist, Certified Hypnotherapist, and former Psychology Professor.
-She lives in the Los Angeles area with her husband.
-And she loves helping other women find love, too.
+She has been featured in Cosmopolitan, the Wall Street Journal and on KABC Talk Radio.
 Download her *free* Online Dating Audio, Shopping for Men, Part 1.